farhan/python-tasks/Task3_BasicAuth/README.md

 using Python Django.

 Its the example demonstration of
+- Views
-Views and Class based views.
+- Class based views.
+- Forms
+- Model Forms

 ### Technologies
 Python, Django